mathspp/mathspp/pages/02.blog/functools-placeholder/item.md

 ```

 When you call `remove_punctuation(string)`, `partial` sees that you used a `Placeholder` earlier and it puts the string in that place, turning it into `str.translate(string, _table)`.

+Note that `Placeholder` is not a class you need to instantiate.
+Instead, it's a singleton (like `None`, for example) that you use directly whenever you need it.

 ## Making `Placeholder` a bit more ergonomic